ta-data-par/DAFT_0307/module_2/Lab_23_Introduction-to-BI-and-Tableau/README.md

     - Average Warehouse Sales by Year/Quarter (rows).
     - Total Warehouse Sales by Year/Month (rows) and Item Type (columns).
     - Average Warehouse Sales by Year/Month (rows) and Item Type (columns).
+9. (Optional) Create a dashboard and bring all the sheets into the dashboard.
-9. Save your work to Tableau Public, ensure that your workbook is viewable, and copy the URL for the workbook into the deliverables file for this lab.
+10. Save your work to Tableau Public, ensure that your workbook is viewable, and copy the URL for the workbook into the deliverables file for this lab.
 It might take several minutes for this workbook to save to Tableau Public due to the number of records in the data set.

 ## Deliverables